 Revelation 3:10 (KJV) — Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.

-So, how does this Revelation 3:10 "prove" a pretribulation rapture?
+How does this Revelation 3:10 "prove" a pretribulation rapture?
 The assumption is made that this promise pertains to all believers.
-In other words, if anyone keeps Jesus' word, then he does not have to worry about anything in the Book of Revelation that follows because Revelation 3:10 says so!
+In other words, if anyone "keeps Jesus' word," then he does not have to worry about anything in the Book of Revelation that follows because Revelation 3:10 says so!

 This type of assumption on audience is, in my experience, the #1 cause behind erroneous doctrine among Bible believers.
-It is the mistake of overlooking the specific audience of a passage and transferring it to any believer who reads it in their Bible.
+It is the mistake of overlooking the specific audience of a passage and transferring it to a universal audience of "all believers" who read it in their Bible.
 People believe such interpretations easily because Christians easily imagine that most everything in the Bible applies to them directly.
 (Or at the very least, seeing the Old Testament as obsolete, everything in the New Testament applies to them.)

 Examples of Ignoring Audience

-It is easy to come up with several examples of false doctrines that come from breaking this rule.
+Back to audience.
+It is easy to come up with several examples of false doctrines that come from breaking this rule of audience.
 No doubt you have heard other believers state one or more of the following Bible teachings: